bylt/franka/README.md

 ### Embrace the change

-Everybody knows that our world is constantly changing yet to this day programming languages are built without first class support for it.
-Our tools assume that the world is static and change is handled externally using release processes.
+Even though our world is changing at an ever increasing pace the programming languages we use assume that it's static.
+As a result we are forced to handle changes externally using complex release processes.
 Franka is different!
-It provides primitives for making atomic changes to your application much like in a relational database where you can gradually alter the existing schema instead of just redefining it.
+It provides primitives for making atomic changes to your application much like in a relational database where you can gradually alter a schema instead of releasing a completely new version every time.